An outright point from a serve that is not even touched by the receiver. Archaically "ace" was used to mean any point scored.

 The opposite side of the racket from the trim's loops.

-A short serve produced by hitting the shuttle's skirt instead of the base, causing the shuttle to tumble and move in an erratic path.
+Developed in the late 70's, the "Sidek" spin serve was produced by hitting the shuttle's skirt instead of the base, causing the shuttle to tumble and move in an erratic path.
 To do this one holds the shuttle backward- with the feathers pointing to the server rather than the base.
-This serve was outlawed in 1982 by a rules change (9.1.4) that mandates that the base of the shuttle be contacted first.
+This serve was outlawed in 1982 by a laws change (9.1.4)(9.1.5 in more recent Laws) that mandates that the base of the shuttle be contacted first.
 While the spin serve was indeed more interesting to return, it also destroyed shuttles very quickly.
+In the early 2020's another spin serve was developed that met the requirement of hitting the base first.
+In this case the shuttle is held between fingers by the base and flicked such that it is spinning backward.
+As it leaves the racket it tumbles similarly to the older spin serve.
+BWF wasted little time with a modification to the laws that says that the server shall release the shuttle without adding spin.

 A movement used by players in preparation for returning a shuttle.
 The ideal split step involves a slight upward and outward (laterally) movement of both feet, executed as soon possible after the shuttle's trajectory is noted, with body weight being shifted onto the foot opposite the direction of the shuttle.
 That is, if the shuttle is being hit to the right, one ends up with the weight on the left foot.
 From here the weighted foot is used to push off toward the shuttle.
 Note that timing is critical since too early or too late slows reaction rather than speeding it.
 Also the upward movement is not a jump (too much energy used) but rather just enough to take weight off feet and allow then to move laterally.